ephreal/rollbot/README.md

 #### Downloading and setting up the bot

 Now that you have set up python and discord, download the files for the bot.
 This can be done by going to the top of the page and clicking on the green button that says "Clone or Download" and choosing "Download Zip".
 Once that is done, unzip the files and move the folder to wherever makes sense for your system.
 Inside of the config folder, you'll find a file called "config.json".
 Open this in notepad/notepad++/sublime/vim/etc. Overwrite YOUR\_TOKEN\_HERE with your bot token.
+If you have specific channels you want to limit rolling to, place the name of these channels in the rolling_channels.

 If you do not have a token yet, refer to here: <https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token>